pookjw/Kerberos_Algorithm_Swift/README.md

 1. Client sends ID to AS.
 AS checks that Client is signed up.
 AS gives:

-- messageA : TGS Session Key encrypted with the client secret key
+- messageA : TGS Session Key encrypted with the Client Secret Key

-- messageB : TGT (client ID, TGS session key) encrypted with the TGS secret key
+- messageB : TGT (client ID, TGS session key) encrypted with the TGS Secret Key

 These are combined on Token1.